uniqueNullptr2/dijkstra_api/README.md

 - Create two endpoints.
 One for Land only pathing and a separate one that allows moving through water
 - the Enpoints should return the overall danger level as well as the path taken

+## how to run
+- start the .net project in vs code (should run on port 5081)
+- start the angular frontend `npm start` (should start on port 4200)
+- have fun?

 ## Some complementary dijkstra memes :3
 ![](https://i.redd.it/yc5q2y0060611.png)